-Firstly, this Bill seeks to regulate the financial management of the Eastern Cape Legislature in a manner that is consistent with the constitutional status of the Legislature and the constitutional requirements for tabling money Bills.
-It establishes a consultative relationship between the Legislature and the Provincial Treasury that is to be conducted at a high level.
+Firstly, this Bill seeks to regulate the financial management in the legislature in a manner that is consistent with its constitutional status and the constitutional requirements for tabling money Bills.
+It establishes a consultative relationship between the legislature and the Member of the Executive Council responsible for financial matters in the province in regulating the financial management in the legislature.

-Secondly, the Bill seeks to ensure that all revenue, expenditure and assets and liabilities of the Legislature are managed in a manner that is efficient, effective and transparent and that is consistent with national financial management frameworks and practices.
-The Bill seeks to do so by, among other things, stipulating the responsibilities of persons who are entrusted with the financial management in the Legislature and providing for oversight of the Legislature's budgeting and expenditure through a Budget and Oversight Committee of the Legislature.
+Secondly, the Bill seeks to ensure that all revenue, expenditure and assets and liabilities in the legislature are managed in a manner that is efficient, effective and transparent and that is consistent with provincial financial management frameworks and practices.
+The Bill seeks to do so by, among other things, stipulating the responsibilities of persons who are entrusted with the financial management in the Legislature and providing for oversight in the Legislature's budgeting and expenditure through an oversight mechanism.